Adlink-ROS/neuronbot2_multibot/README.md

 ```

 Note:
-1. If it's your first time to run start.launch, it may take few minutes to download gazebo model.
+1. If it's your first time to run gazebo_start.launch, it may take few minutes to download gazebo model.

 2. Running this example in Gazebo simulation requires a little bit high computing power, Intel Core i5/i7 CPU is recommended.